jinyoung/moornmo-2024/README.md

 }
 ```

-You can see how it is implemented in "apollo-graphQL/src/graphql/resolvers.js and typeDefs.js":
+You can see how it is implemented with this code: "apollo-graphQL/src/graphql/resolvers.js and typeDefs.js"
 ```
 const resolvers = {
     Sales: {